charmed-kubernetes/pytest-operator/docs/reference.md

 #### `model_name`

-The name of the model being used, whether it was automatically generated or provided by the `--model` command-line parameter.
+The name of the juju model referenced by the current aliased model.
+If the alias is set as the first model, that name will reflect its automatically generated name or the name provided by the `--model` command-line parameter.

 ### Methods